architecture-building-systems/CityEnergyAnalyst/docs/cea-workflow-guide.rst

 scenario describes the current condition of the neighborhood or district you want to analyze and improve.

 For this example we will be using the case study and baseline scenario delivered with CEA.
-CEA holds a particular folder structure in order to do calls between scripts and tools.
-So we recommend to keep it like that.
+CEA holds a particular folder structure in order to allow calls between scripts and tools.
 To get the example case study ready we will do the following steps:

 #.
 Open Pycharm and the project CityEnergyAnalyst (located where you installed CEA).